-11. Disclaimers and Limitations of Liability
+16. Disclaimers and Limitations of Liability

-Please read this section carefully since it limits the liability of L4R, LLC, which owns L4R, and its parents, subsidiaries, affiliates, related companies, officers, directors, employees, agents, representatives, partners, and licensors (collectively, the "L4R Entities").
+Please read this section carefully since it limits the liability of L4R LLC and its parents, subsidiaries, affiliates, related companies, officers, directors, employees, agents, representatives, partners, and licensors (collectively, the "L4R Entities").
 Each of the subsections below only applies up to the maximum extent permitted under applicable law.
 Some jurisdictions do not allow the disclaimer of implied warranties or the limitation of liability in contracts, and as a result the contents of this section may not apply to you.
 Nothing in this section is intended to limit any rights you may have which may not be lawfully limited.

 Your access to and use of the Services or any Content is at your own risk.
 You understand and agree that the Services is provided to you on an "AS IS" and "AS AVAILABLE" basis.
-Without limiting the foregoing, L4R ENTITIES DISCLAIM ALL WARRANTIES AND CONDITIONS, WHETHER EXPRESS OR IMPLIED, OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
+Without limiting the foregoing, THE L4R ENTITIES DISCLAIM ALL WARRANTIES AND CONDITIONS, WHETHER EXPRESS OR IMPLIED, OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.

-L4R Entities make no warranty and disclaim all responsibility and liability for: (i) the completeness, accuracy, availability, timeliness, security or reliability of the Services or any Content; (ii) any harm to your computer system, loss of data, or other harm that results from your access to or use of the Services, or any Content; (iii) the deletion of, or the failure to store or to transmit, any Content and other communications maintained by the Services; (iv) whether the Services will meet your requirements or be available on an uninterrupted, secure, or error-free basis.
-No advice or information, whether oral or written, obtained from L4R Entities or through the Services, will create any warranty not expressly made herein.
+The L4R Entities make no warranty and disclaim all responsibility and liability for: (i) the completeness, accuracy, availability, timeliness, security or reliability of the Services or any Content; (ii) any harm to your computer system, loss of data, or other harm that results from your access to or use of the Services, or any Content; (iii) the deletion of, or the failure to store or to transmit, any Content and other communications maintained by the Services; (iv) whether the Services will meet your requirements or be available on an uninterrupted, secure, or error-free basis.
+No advice or information, whether oral or written, obtained from the L4R Entities or through the Services, will create any warranty not expressly made herein.

-You agree to release, indemnify and hold L4R and its affiliates and their officers, employees, directors and agents harmless from any from any and all losses, damages, expenses, including reasonable attorneys’ fees, rights, claims, actions of any kind and injury (including death) arising out of or relating to your use of the Services, any User Content, your connection to the Services, your violation of these Terms of Services or your violation of any rights of another person.
+You agree to release, indemnify and hold the L4R Entities harmless from any from any and all losses, damages, expenses, including reasonable attorneys’ fees, rights, claims, actions of any kind and injury (including death) arising out of or relating to your use of the Services, any User Content, your connection to the Services, your violation of these Terms of Service or your violation of any rights of another person.
 THIS RELEASE ENCOMPASSES ANY DISPUTE THAT MAY ARISE IN CONTRACT, TORT OR ANY OTHER AREA OF LAW REGARDING ANY ENCOUNTER OR AGREEMENT THAT YOU MAY HAVE WITH ANY USER WITH WHOM YOU CONDUCT BUSINESS THROUGH THE SERVICES.

 If you are a California domiciliary, you waive California Civil Code Section 1542, which states: “A general release does not extend to claims which the creditor does not know or suspect to exist in his favor at the time of executing the release, which if known by him must have materially affected his settlement with the debtor.”
 If you are a domiciliary of another jurisdiction, you waive any comparable statute or doctrine.

 The Services may contain links to third-party websites or resources.
 You acknowledge and agree that we are not responsible or liable for: (i) the availability or accuracy of such websites or resources; or (ii) the content, products, or services on or available from such websites or resources.
-Links to such websites or resources do not imply any endorsement by L4R Entities of such websites or resources or the content, products, or services available from such websites or resources.
+Links to such websites or resources do not imply any endorsement by the L4R Entities of such websites or resources or the content, products, or services available from such websites or resources.
 You acknowledge sole responsibility for and assume all risk arising from your use of any such websites or resources.